tim-gromeyer/StockFlow/README.md

 # StockFlow

-A Go backend for a stock market simulator.
+A Go backend and React frontend for a stock market simulator.

 ## Running with Docker (Recommended)